Chinese balloonist lands in midst of isle dispute with Japan

 The report did not indicate whether the early plan included the most contentious element of China's recent announcement: that aircraft must identify themselves even if they are not headed for China's territorial airspace.

-China's Defence Ministry, in statement faxed to Reuters, said that attendees at the think-tank meeting were military experts and did not represent any official position.
+China's Defense Ministry, in statement faxed to Reuters, said that attendees at the think-tank meeting were military experts and did not represent any official position.

 It said China informed Japan of the air zone plan shortly before it was formally announced on November 23 last year.